How to make money with cryptocurrency

 For the more seasoned DeFi user, additional income can be earned from yield farming (also called liquidity mining) – a process of moving coins and tokens around the DeFi ecosystem in return for greater and greater yields.

-This process usually begins with the user (often referred to as a “liquidity provider”) depositing tokens into a so-called “liquidity pool” within a protocol.
-By providing liquidity to the pool, the user gains reward tokens, which can then be deposited into other liquidity pools to earn more rewards, and on-and-on ad infinitum.
+This process usually begins with the user (referred to as a “liquidity provider”) depositing tokens into a so-called “liquidity pool” within a protocol.
+By providing liquidity to the pool, the user gains reward tokens, which can then be deposited into other liquidity pools to earn more rewards.

-Historically, much of this activity has happened on the Ethereum blockchain using ERC-20 tokens, but 2021 has witnessed significant expansion of yield farming onto Binance Smart Chain (BSC) as well as Ethereum layer-2 solution Polygon and brand-new blockchain Solana, among others.
+Historically, much of this activity has happened on the Ethereum blockchain using ERC-20 tokens, but as the DeFi ecosystem has expanded, yield farming is now possible across a wide variety of blockchains, including Binance Smart Chain (BSC), Ethereum layer-2 solution Polygon, Solana, and others.

 Like day trading, though, yield farming is a lot of work.
-It typically involves moving funds around a number of different liquidity pools on a regular basis, while there are also risks concerning automated smart contracts.
-For those familiar with the DeFi space, rewards can be high however yield farming remains a very complex area for individual investors.
+It typically involves moving funds around a number of different liquidity pools on a regular basis.
+This strategy also exposes the user to risks related to automated smart contracts, crypto lending, and impermanent loss.
+For those familiar with the DeFi space, rewards can be high, but yield farming remains a very complex area for individual investors.

 Crypto VCs provide funding or sometimes just their know-how to start-ups in the cryptocurrency space, usually in exchange for a stake in the business.
 This is a risky investment option, but one that can generate high returns over time if the business is successful.